 - Friends: people who are friends of your users/website visitors (e.g. “50 of your friends like OptinMonster”).

-- Certifications – a credible, 3rd party entity which certifies that you are a knowledgeable, high-quality or trustworthy source (e.g. “USDA Certified Organic”).
+- Certifications: a credible, 3rd party entity that certifies that you are a knowledgeable, high-quality or trustworthy source (e.g. “USDA Certified Organic”).

 OK, now that you know the major types of social proof, let’s dive into 31 ways to use social proof to increase your website conversions.

 Social Proof Examples to Increase Conversions

 The question isn’t whether or not social proof will help you increase conversions, but rather which social proof strategies will you use?

 Below are 31 social proof strategies that you can start using in your business to increase your conversions and grow your sales.

 1. Real-Time Stats

 Showing the real-time stats of how many people are currently viewing the page, or how many customers are currently purchasing is not only a great form of social proof but it adds fear of missing out (FOMO) into the mix as well.

 A great tool to easily implement this is TrustPulse.
 This displays your most recent site activity in a small but attention-grabbing popup.

 You can show purchases, registrations, signups, anything you want.
 You can even do these cool “on fire” notifications if something in your store is blowing up in popularity.
 These are great for leveraging FOMO on landing pages and checkouts.

 Plus, TrustPulse takes less than 5 minutes to set up, from signup to live and running on your site.
 Not bad for social proof that’s proven to give you an instant increase to site conversions by up to 15%.